 A virtual graduation ceremony is one in which students and their families around the world can enter into a user-friendly 3D environment that is modeled after their school.
 Custom landing and registration pages can excite students and their families.
 You can also enhance authenticity with features like animated graduate avatars, which are available on platforms like vFairs.

 A virtual exhibition is an online event that is organized on a web-based comprehensive virtual exhibition platform.
 It enables exhibitors to display their offerings, meet prospects, and build their market presence.
 People across the globe can attend virtual exhibitions, so you can maximize visibility for your exhibitors by taking them to a global stage.

 There are various types of virtual events.
-Let’s have a look at a few of the best events hosted on the vFairs platform in 2021 & 2022:
+Let’s have a look at a few of the best events hosted on the vFairs platform:

 When compared to in-person events, virtual events have the potential for a higher attendance rate.
 More people are likely to participate because they can join from anywhere, and you can reach new audiences from around the world.
 There is no need to travel, and on-demand materials are readily available.